 The conspirators themselves, who have the power to tap almost anything, in almost any location.
 Every single organisation and government body is very likely under their complete control.
 The Men in Black, with that odd glow behind their sunglasses and the strange pallor of their skin, are everywhere, issuing orders in strange, mechanical voices.
 Dissenters tend to dissappear, even from within their own ranks.
 Lizardlike creatures and strange, alien-like freaks skulk around their vast, secret research labs.
 They control all-knowing AI entities that are almost incomprehensibly powerful and can monitor everything you do.
 Even the internet is a part of one.
 If you upset them, they will find you.
 And no-one will ever know...

 Midway through the game, once you've started encountering and pissing off MJ12, their soldiers will start coming out nowhere to attack you, constantly, with no warning beyond, at best, a quick call from Jock that they've found you.
 Especially notable in Hell's Kitchen.

-The Scrappy: Louis Pan, the obnoxious brat you encounter in Chinatown is universally despised by players.
+The Scrappy: Louis Pan, the obnoxious Know-Nothing Know-It-All brat you encounter in Hong Kong is universally despised by players.
 He's annoying as all get out and his only dialogue amounts to annoyingly shouting at JC to go away and threatening to blow your cover.
 Fortunately unlike most scrappies in video games you can shut the brat up.